Studio 54: The scene

 Studio 54 had been launched as the disco dancing and music trend was gaining popularity in the U.S. Its popularity grew rapidly, especially after the publication of a widely-circulated picture that showed actress Bianca Jagger at the club, riding a white horse.
-In the month after its opening, the club served an average of 2,000 guests per night, although it was only open on Tuesdays through Saturdays.
+In the month after its opening, the club served an average of 2,000 guests per night, open Tuesdays through Saturdays.
 By August 1977, the club had become so successful that Rubell and Schrager were considering opening similar nightclubs in Los Angeles and London.
 Rubell ultimately chose not to open similar clubs around the world, saying: "I'm very cautious about protecting the name and not cheapening it."
 In November 1977, Dan Dorfman of New York magazine quoted Rubell as saying that "only the Mafia made more money" than Studio 54, which made $7 million in its first year.

 Upon Studio 54's first anniversary in April 1978, which attracted 3,000 guests, Rubell said the club's popularity contradicted sentiments that the club "wouldn't last more than a couple of months".
 That October, Rubell and Schrager closed the club for nine days, spending $500,000 on renovations.
 The work included adding spotlights and mirrored walls, as well as a movable bridge.